The Collect for Sunday

 In our cycles of prayer:

-- In our partner Diocese of Cuba: The parish of Santa Maria in Santiago de Cuba; the Ven.
-Halbert Pons Santana, rector and the people of that parish.
+- In our partner Diocese of Cuba: The mission of San Pedro in Jobabo; the Ven.
+Santiago Rodríguez Rodríguez, minister-in-charge, the candidate Yordanis Acosta and the people of that parish.

-- For other faith communities in our neighbourhood, Holy Trinity Ethiopian Orthodox Church, the clergy and people of that parish.
+- For other faith communities in our neighbourhood, especially: Melrose United Church, the interim minister and the people of that congregation.

 Prayer requests to be included on the following Sunday can can be submitted here by the Thursday morning before.